baxxos/Scanpath-Evaluator/README.md

 PostgreSQL 9.5 with a default user account (`postgres/postgres`) has to be installed on the host machine prior to running these tests.

+### Performance tests
+Run the `run.ps1` PowerShell scripts from the system/performance tests folder.

 ## TODOs:
 * __Write unit tests__ (Python & JS)
 * Upgrade backend to Python 3.X